 You can see the standard dolly on the right that it is replacing.
 The project was a good learning experience as the 1″ tube was tough to weld without blowing through and required a lot of fixing and grinding for a beginner.

-I tested it out by standing on top of it and bouncing around, picking it up and dropping it on the cement floor of the shop, and other antics.
-It appears to be sturdy.
+I tested it out by standing on top of it and bouncing around, picking it up and dropping it on the cement floor of the shop.

 I added corner bracing at the bottom to help prevent twisting and breakage.